 If you are using the MPI compiled version of expo read the section dedicated to the parallel execution.

 Test structures can be found in the folder examples.
-On Windows platform this folder is typically located in C:\Users\username\share\expo\examples and on linux operating system in installation_dir/share/expo/examples (e.g., /usr/local/share/expo/examples).
-To run the program select the test structures by means of the menu File > Load Examples
+On Windows, this folder is typically located in C:\Users\username\share\expo\examples.
+On Linux, it is usually located in:Â installation_dir/share/expo/examples (e.g., /usr/local/share/expo/examples).
+To run the program, select a test structure via the menu File > Load Examples